A Man in Island

 Once upon a time, my female friend said, “Gak melulu cowo yang harus

-insight successfully encouraged me to go to nearest post office, grab a postcard then write what I want to say to a man in island.
+insight successfully encouraged me to go to the nearest post office, grab a postcard then write what I want to say to a man in island.

 about how I feel after all this time.
 But, wait, is this what I want to do?